Genome: Definition

+Nuclear genome

 Eukaryotic genomes are even more difficult to define because almost all eukaryotic species contain nuclear chromosomes plus extra DNA molecules in the mitochondria.
 In addition, algae and plants have chloroplast DNA.
 Most textbooks make a distinction between the nuclear genome and the organelle (mitochondria and chloroplast) genomes so when they speak of, say, the human genome, they are only referring to the genetic material in the nucleus.
 This is the most common use of 'genome' in the scientific literature.